azerion/phaser-ads/README.md

 Phaser Ads
 ==========
-A Phaser plugin for providing nice ads integration in your phaser.io game
+A Phaser plugin for providing nice ads integration in your phaser.io game trough the IMA3 sdk.

+Key features:
+ -

 Getting Started
 ---------------